AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 4. Cold chain monitoring

-In 2018, the estimated amount of loss that food wastage cost grocers was $70 million.
-There are internet of things (IoT) environmental sensors that track the ambient environment for temperature, humidity, air quality, and other variables that could help retail grocery supplier manage their shipment and storage of perishable goods better.
+In 2018, the estimated loss of food wastage cost grocers $70 million.
+There are Internet of Things (IoT) environmental sensors that track the ambient environment for temperature, humidity, air quality, and other variables that could help retail grocery supplier manage their shipment and storage of perishable goods better.

 Recommendation:

-WirelessLinks offers temperature sensors that can be embedded into the shipping container to relay the real-time degree of the shipping environment to the retailers.
-If the temperature threshold is then crossed, the receiver of the goods can then contact the shipping agency to solve the matter before the issue gets widespread.
+WirelessLinks offers temperature sensors that can be embedded into the shipping container to relay the real-time degree of the shipping environment to retailers.
+If the temperature threshold is crossed, the receiver of the goods can contact the shipping agency to solve the matter before the issue gets widespread.

 5. Cart tracking

 Annually every year, $800M worth of shopping carts are stolen.
 Annually, their worldwide estimate of theft stands at $800 million.
-Moreover, go to any large retail store or strip mall and you’d find all the carts scattered around the area where customers had left them prior to leaving.
-Replacing stolen carts and spending labor time looking for, and retrieving, the carts can be avoided.
+Moreover, go to any large retail store or strip mall, and you’ll find all the carts scattered around the area where customers had left them prior to leaving.
+Replacing stolen carts and spending labor time looking for and retrieving the carts can be avoided.

 Recommendations:

-Retailers can tag their existing carts with motion tracking sensors and connect them to an asset tracking software to pinpoint the position of the cart for quick retrieval.
+Retailers can tag their existing carts with motion-tracking sensors and connect them to asset-tracking software to pinpoint the position of the cart for quick retrieval.

 There exists the potential for smart carts that have tracking technology embedded into them.
 These won’t require add-ons.